Orange Line (Kolkata Metro): Stations

-The stations are named after eminent Bengali personalities. and will have 22 elevated stations, 1 underground station and 1 at-grade.
+The stations are named after eminent Bengali personalities. and will have 22 elevated stations, one underground station and one at-grade.
 The terminal Airport station will be the underground one.
 This station will also have a stabling yard and it will be the largest underground facility of India and city's first.
 It will be 550 m long and 41.6 m wide and will facilitate stabling and reversal of rakes, but it will not be a carshed.
 One will be able to interchange to Yellow Line at Dum Dum Airport, Green Line at VIP Road (Teghoria) and near IT Centre and Blue Line at Kavi Subhash.
 At Kavi Subhash, rail interchange is also available (Sealdah South Section).

-On 4 January 2021 the state government decided to rename 9 metro stations in New Town area to their more prevailing names rather than using the old ones which were given during the planning phase.
-The state transport department has informed Housing Infrastructure Development Corporation (HIDCO) of the new names of the proposed nine metro stations between Nazrul Tirtha at the entry of New Town from Salt Lake Sector V till Chinar Park, the last station on the line before it turns right on VIP road towards Kolkata Airport.
+On 4 January 2021 the state government decided to rename nine metro stations in New Town area to their more prevailing names, rather than using the old ones which were given during the planning phase.
+The state transport department informed Housing Infrastructure Development Corporation (HIDCO) of the new names of the proposed nine metro stations between Nazrul Tirtha at the entry of New Town from Salt Lake Sector V until Chinar Park, the last station on the line before it turns right on VIP road towards Kolkata Airport.